 2. Get plenty of rest

 Sleep is important for everyone, especially those with Parkinson's disease.
-Do all that you can to make sleep a priority and take regular naps during the day to help your body regenerate.
+Make sure you sleep well at night and take regular naps during the day to help your body heal and regenerate.

 3. Stay socially connected